Skip to main content

 When you don't know what shape a resource takes, ask the API:

-fibe schema list # all resource families
+fibe schema --list # discover resource names and operations

-fibe schema show playspec | yq '.properties.metadata' # drill down
+fibe schema playspec | yq '.properties.metadata' # drill down

 For agents, the same is exposed as fibe_schema.
 Use it liberally before composing a fibe_resource_mutate call.